 Wash the headlights first, then apply a thick coat of paste with your fingertips.
 Grab an old toothbrush and rub in small circles for between 5 and 10 minutes until the debris and grit is gone.

 Use baking soda and vinegar to clean your headlights

-You can combine the two cleaners and use a microfiber cloth, or toothbrush, and see whether there’s any improvement after rinsing.
+You can combine the 2 cleaners and use a microfiber cloth, or toothbrush, and see whether there’s any improvement after rinsing.

 You might need to repeat the process.
 You can then add a coat of waxing compound after the plastic dries to polish the headlights to a shine.